top of page

 In 1917, Robinson established the American Stores Company, later on known today as Acme.
 It was Acme that revolutionized the idea of how people shop at a grocery store: from customers presenting their grocery lists to clerks who retrieve the items, to open floor plans and wheeled carts for customers to use.

-As the company began to expand their stores, and the rise in automobiles, Robinson bought land surrounding his stores to provide parking spaces for the customers.
+As the company began to expand their stores, and with the rise of automobiles, Robinson bought land surrounding his stores to provide parking spaces for customers.

-With its new company, they brought 1,223 grocery stores and totaled close to $50 million a year in sales.
+The new company expanded to 1,223 grocery stores and had close to $50 million a year in sales.

 In the 1930s, the number of stores increased to 2,728 with 13,000 employees.
 The expansion occurred in areas outside the city of Philadelphia in Wilkes-Barre, New Jersey, Washington, DC, Baltimore, and Johnstown.